IRS-Cybersec/ctfdump/STACK the Flags 2020/Chomusuke/osint/Hunt Him Down/README.md

 ![](3.png)

-so directly connecting to it is not the solution.
+so directly connecting to it is not the solution :(